systemd/mkosi/mkosi.md

   specified, but a directory `mkosi.includedir/` exists in the local directory, it is automatically used for this purpose (also see below).

+`--install-directory`

+: Takes a path of a directory to use as the install directory.
+The directory used this way is shared between builds and allows the build system to not have to reinstall files that were already installed by a previous build and didn't change.
+The build script can find the path to this directory in the `$DESTDIR` environment variable.
+If this option is not specified, but a directory `mkosi.installdir` exists in the local directory, it is automatically used for this purpose (also see below).

 `--build-package=`

 : Similar to `--package=`, but configures packages to install only in